Regency of Algiers: Strengthened authority

 The deys imposed their authority on the janissaries and the reis.
 European reactions, new treaties guaranteeing the safety of navigation and a slowdown in shipbuilding considerably reduced privateering.
 The reis did not approve of treaty provisions which restricted their activity, which was their main source of income, and remained attached to the external prestige of the Regency.
 They rebelled and killed Dey Mohamed Ben Hassan in 1724.
 The new dey, Baba Abdi Pasha, quickly restored order and severely punished the conspirators.
-He made his rule more absolute but less violent; the diwan was gradually wakened in favor of the dey's inner council, resulting in more stability through the implementation of a bureaucracy.
+He made his rule more absolute but less violent; the diwan was gradually weakened in favor of the dey's inner council, resulting in more stability through the implementation of a bureaucracy.
 On 3 February 1748 Dey Mohamed Ibn Bekir issued a renewed Fundamental Pact of 1748, a text that defined the rights of the subjects of Algiers and of all inhabitants of the Regency of Algiers.
 It codified the behavior of the different army units: janissaries, gunners, chaouchs (lit. 'officers') and sipahis.

 Fewer janissary recruits and a decreasing population and slave intake compelled the deys to expand and exploit the interior under their control.
 In the three beyliks (provinces), the beys relied on local notables since they had a limited number of janissaries.
 This allowed the Koulouglis to become beys.
 Fewer renegade defections and corsair prizes would shift the Algerian economy towards international trade dominated by Jewish merchants, who became a commercial power and eliminated many European merchant houses from the Mediterranean.
 This deeply worried the merchants of the French city of Marseilles, who saw their monopoly on Algerian external trade under threat.
 The Jewish merchants not only traded in conventional goods but also played a key role in handling prize goods seized by corsairs.
 Their economic influence and extensive networks made them indispensable to the Algerian government, as they skillfully aligned their business interests with the state's strategic needs.
 This caused several commercial disputes between Algiers and both Spain and France.
 The latter's consuls harbored resentment toward Jewish merchants and repeatedly petitioned their government to enact regulations restricting their commercial activities in French ports.